sourcegraph/about/README.md

 yarn install
 ```

-Then to serve the site, you have a two options.
+Then to serve the site, you have a two options:

 To serve the static (built) version of the site (good for final review):